umer0114/angular-upgrade/README.md

 `npm install`

+The application is a hybrid of Angular and AngularJs and relies on typescript.
+For typescript compilation run:
+`npm run tsc`

 This will also download the AngularJS files needed for the current step of the tutorial and copy them to app/lib.

 Most of the scripts described below will run this automatically but it doesn't do any harm to run it whenever you like.